 In Kathmandu:

-Nepal Tourism Board Office: The first place that one can get both the permits is through the Sagarmatha National Park entry permit and the Khumbu Pasang Lhamu Rural Municipality entrance permit at the Nepal Tourism Board office at Bhrikutimandap, Kathmandu.
-The office is open from Sunday to Friday from 9:00 in the morning up to 4:00 in the afternoon.
-It is also possible to get your Gaurishankar Conservation Area Permit here if needed, depending on your track.
-However, please note that your trekking agency will arrange the permits for you.
+Nepal Tourism Board Office: Both the permits can initially be issued from the office of the Nepal Tourism Board in Bhrikutimandap, Kathmandu first the Sagarmatha National Park entry permit and the Khumbu Pasang Lhamu Rural Municipality entrance permit.
+It opens from Sunday to Friday, starting from 9:00 in the morning up to 4:00 in the afternoon.
+You can also get the Gaurishankar Conservation Area Permit here if needed, depending on your track.
+However, this is something your trekking agency will arrange for.

 In the Everest Region: